© 2018 Marc Ohrem-Leclef

 - ongoing -

-Some social mechanisms that enable these unspoken 'grey spaces' have been described to me as a form of Jugaad.
-The term Jugaad inhabits the world of simplistic mechanics - with its inherent lack of a proposal of an ideal solution in lieu of only a 'make do’, in the context of this work it encourages a discourse about what is positive/negative about fulfilling sexual desires through fluidity, and what the possibilities and restrictions for the lives of those who desire same sex love in India today are.
+Sets of social norms that enable these unspoken 'grey spaces' have been described to me as a form of Jugaad.
+The term Jugaad inhabits the world of simplistic mechanics - with its inherent lack of a proposal of an ideal solution in lieu of only a 'make do’, in the context of this work it encourages a discourse about what is positive/negative about fulfilling sexual desires in an environment of fluidity, and what the possibilities and limits for the lives of those who desire same sex love in India today are.

 Affectionate touch as an expression of any kind of love between men was not something I knew, but longed for, growing up in Germany.
 My initial curiosity to decode the gestures of affections has given way to documenting the many kinds of love and identities I encounter.
 Debating my inherently Western notions of identity and intimacy, I realize that my collaborators’ voices–beyond their personal struggles and victories–also reflect India’s critical moment at a crossroads between tradition and progress.

 Since early 2017 I have photographed in 13 territories across India (using a medium-format, analog camera) and conducted and recorded 100+ interviews in 7 languages.
 Once transcribed, I edit quotes and combine them with photographs to create unexpected readings of images and words.